 After All These Years

 I have moved into a new season in my life.
 Some of it has to do with growing older, I suppose.
-Some of it is surely about coming closer to Jesus.
+Some of it is surely about coming closer to Jesus at this moment in my life.
 I’ve rid myself of some of the baggage I’ve carried.
-I am rescued, redeemed, free.
+I’ve discovered anew I am rescued, redeemed, free.
+I no longer need to win the argument.

 I’ve found joy.
 I love to write and teach.
 I love my friends.
 I love my family.
 I love my wife more than I could have imagined.
-I am fed by rich memory.
+I am fed with rich memory.

 So I am presenting a refreshed version of my blog.
 I will try to write more regularly.
 I will share what I am thinking, what I am reading, what I am teaching.
-I want to share what I am learning, daily, mostly from Holy Scriptures.
-I will share the exhilaration I get from writing and literature and art from across the ages.
+I will share what I am learning from Holy Scriptures.
+I will share the exhilaration I get from the writing and literature and art from across the ages.

 Most importantly, I hope what I share is meaningful to you my readers.

-After all these years, I’m ready to say a few things.
+After all these years, I’m eager to say a few things.